nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/redirects-and-rewrites.md

 ### Send traffic

-Using the external IP address and port for NGINX Gateway Fabric, we can send traffic to our tea and soda application to verify the redirect is successful.
+Using the external IP address and port for NGINX Gateway Fabric, we can send traffic to our tea and soda applications to verify the redirect is successful.
 We will use curl's `--include` option to print the response headers (we are interested in the `Location` header) and `-L` to follow redirects, ensuring that the user fetches the final destination after encountering HTTP 3xx redirect response.

 {{< note >}}If you have a DNS record allocated for `cafe.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}